 Long-term or Open-ended Counselling: - You would be going to counselling for a longer time, for months or more, because the end date is decided much later.

 You have quite a few problems and need a longer time to work through them.

 Your concerns have been troubling you for a long time, perhaps since childhood.

-An option for you if You have already had some short term counselling and/or you think you need more time to look at your problems.
+You have already had some short-term counselling and/or you think you need more time to look at your problems.

 Low-cost counselling: - We offer low-cost counselling based on your ability to pay.
 If you put off asking for help with mental or emotional problems because money is tight, please get in touch with us.
 We may be able to help.